|

 no deeper than the root ball.

+Most plants that die within a few months of being planted do so because they were not planted properly or because they were not watered correctly.
+In fact, it is rare for a tree or shrub to die from insect or disease problems within the first year of planting.
 Planting too deep is a common mistake.
 Trees and shrubs that are planted too deep may die quickly or may linger for several seasons, but never really thrive.
 Trees and shrubs should never be planted any deeper than they were growing in their container.
 When digging a hole to plant any type of woody plant, make sure to dig no deeper than the depth of the root ball.
 Dig the hole wide enough to place the plant in and still have plenty of room to fill the soil back in around the root ball.
 Gently settle the soil around new plants instead of packing it in.

-Thoroughly water newly planted trees and shrubs and mulch the root zone.
-Check new plantings every few days by feeling the root ball and surrounding soil.
+surrounding soil.
 Water plants when the root ball feels dry.
 Apply water slowly to allow it time to soak in and moisten the root ball and surrounding soil.

 Home Horticulture Calendar